community-scripts/ProxmoxVE-Local/README.md

 # PVE Scripts Local 🚀

+# This Repo is dormant, and we are looking for a active Maintainer!

+Sadly we Maintainers currently lack the time to further develop this Tool.
+We are looking for a new Maintainer wich will focus on further developing this tool, Hand in Hand with the core Maintainers.

+## Issues might still get solved, but it also might take a few weeks!
+We currently focus on the Main Script Repository!

 A modern web-based management interface for Proxmox VE (PVE) helper scripts.
 This tool provides a user-friendly way to discover, download, and execute community-sourced Proxmox scripts locally with real-time terminal output streaming.
 No more need for curl -> bash calls, it all happens in your enviroment.